 We may also disclose your information to the third parties listed below for the following purposes:

-- our panel conveyancing firms if you ask us to arrange conveyancing services for you;
+- Our panel of conveyancing firms if you ask us to arrange conveyancing services for you;

 - the landlord, tenant or their guarantor to comply with our legal obligations, including our obligation to keep the landlord fully informed where we manage a property on their behalf and to allow you to contact each other directly in circumstances where the landlord is managing the property;